alaahatem/Arqam/README.md

 npm start
 ```

-The postgres database is deployed and connected to heroku to avoid the hassle of configuring it and the connection url should be in env but
-is embedded to start testing the api immediately
+The postgres database is deployed on heroku (response speed not as locally) to avoid the hassle of configuring it and the connection url should be in env but is embedded to start testing the api immediately

 ## API USAGE